Castle of Mourão: Early history

 Little is known about the early occupation of this site.
 During midst of the Christian reconquest of the Iberian Peninsula, the area surrounding the castle was the scene of a few clashes between Muslims and Christians.

 Medieval history

 Before the Portuguese conquest of the region, the fields were donated to the Knights Hospitaller.
 They were first brought under the control of Gonçalo Egas, having been granted a Foral charter to the town aiming to encourage their settlement and defense in 1226.
-A will date from this period under the reign ofSancho II (1223–1248), directing the reconstruction of the fortification.
+A will date from this period under the reign of Sancho II (1223–1248), directing the reconstruction of the fortification.

 A Foral charter was granted to the town by King Afonso III (1248–1279) in 1254.

 Under the reign of King Dinis (1279–1325), the village received a new charter. in 1296, confirmed in 1298.
 During this period, the original castle was renovated, increasing to three towers.